Last updated: 2023-08-08

 is added as well if the respective option has been checked.

-Generated controller when selecting form-based security type
+Generated controller when adding a form-based config

 class will provide a method authenticatedSession()